FordCVResearch/FIR-Trajectory-Prediction/README.md

 ```
 The model weights are saved in the `${LOG_SAVE_DIR}` as the `best_acc_model`

-For more info and questions please contact Alireza Rahimpour: arahimpo@ford.com
+For more info and questions please contact:
+Alireza Rahimpour: arahimpo@ford.com or Navid Fallahinia: navid.falahinia@gmail.com